mitre/cti/USAGE.md

 present to contextualize the nature of the relationship.
 The following recipes demonstrate some common uses of relationships.

-### Relationships Microlibrary
+### Relationships microlibrary
-The following microlibrary can be used to build a lookup table of stixID to related related objects and relationships.
+The following microlibrary can be used to build a lookup table of stixID to related objects and relationships.
 The argument to each accessor function is a STIX2 MemoryStore to build the relationship mappings from.

 ```python